A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \paragraph{Debiasing techniques} Three types of debiasing techniques were examined by \citet{mumma1995procedural} in the context of clinical-like judgments.
 The \emph{bias inoculation} intervention involves direct training on the applicable bias or biases, consisting of information on the bias, strategies for adjustment, as well as completing several practical assignments.
 The second technique was \emph{consider-the-opposite} debiasing strategy, which sorts the information according to diagnosticity before it is reviewed.
 The third strategy evaluated was simply \emph{taking notes} when reviewing each cue before the final judgment was made.
 Interestingly, bias inoculation, a representative of direct debiasing techniques, was found to be the least effective.
 Consider-the-opposite and taking notes were found to work equally well.

-To this end, a possible debiasing strategy can be founded in presentation of the most relevant rules first.
+To this end, a possible debiasing strategy can be founded in the presentation of the most relevant rules first.
 Similarly, the conditions within the rules can be ordered by predictive power.
-Some rule learning algorithms, such as CBA \citep{Liu98integratingclassification}, readily take advantage of the primacy effect, since they naturally create rule models that contain rules sorted by their strength.
-Other algorithms order rules so that more general rules (i.e., rules that cover more examples) are presented first.
+Some rule learning algorithms, such as CBA \citep{Liu98integratingclassification}, partly take advantage of the primacy effect, since they create rule models that contain rules sorted by their strength.
+CBA sorts rules by confidence, then by support and rule length Other algorithms order rules so that more general rules (i.e., rules that cover more examples) are presented first.
 This typically also corresponds to the order in which rules are learned with the commonly used separate-and-conquer or covering strategies \cite{furnkranz1999separate}.
 Simply reordering the rules output by these algorithms may not work in situations, when rules compose a rule list that is automatically processed for prediction purposes.\footnote{One technique that can positively influence comprehensibility of the rule list is prepending (adding to the beginning) a new rule to the previously learned rules \citep{Prepend}.
 The intuition behind this argument is that there are often simple rules that would cover many of the positive examples, but also cover a few negative examples that have to be excluded as exceptions to the rule.
-Placing the simple general rule near the end of the rule list allows us to handle exceptions with rules that are placed before the general rule and keep the general rule simple.} In order to take advantage of the note taking debiasing strategy, the user interface can support the analyst in annotating the individual rules.
+Placing the simple general rule near the end of the rule list allows us to handle exceptions with rules that are placed before the general rule and keep the general rule simple.} In order to take advantage of the note-taking debiasing strategy, the user interface can support the analyst in annotating the individual rules.